wazo-platform/wazo-provd-plugins/plugins/xivo-alcatel/common/install.md

 can also be used to go from NOE to SIP mode.
 To be able to use SIP standalone mode, the phone must run at least firmware NOE 4.xx.xx.

-If you want to use the synchronize facility of the plugin, you must have the python 'pexpect' module and the telnet executable installed on your system.
+If you want to use the synchronize functionality of the plugin, you must have the python 'pexpect' module and the telnet executable installed on your system.